 Field Experiences Prior to Clinical Practice

 All courses offered by the Teacher Education Unit at the junior and senior levels include embedded field experience.
-Early Childhood Education and Special Education candidates complete approximately 600 hours of field experience prior to clinical practice.
+Elementary Education and Special Education candidates complete approximately 600 hours of field experience prior to clinical practice.
 Teacher Certification Track candidates complete approximately 300 hours of field experience prior to clinical practice.

 Field Experience Sites

 Field experience sites for each course are selected collaboratively with the Gwinnett County Public Schools (GCPS).
 Collaborating principals agree to place all candidates in a particular course with effective teachers at the appropriate grade levels.
 This is possible because of the relatively small size of our classes and the relatively large size of Gwinnett County’s elementary, middle and high schools.
 Placement of all candidates in a particular course at the same school facilitates frequent on-site visits by College faculty, and allows close coordination of field experience assignments with in-class content and discussions.

 Field Experience Expectations

 Field experience expectations of candidates are developmental in nature.
 During the first semester of field experience, candidates observe students and teachers in a variety of settings throughout the school, collect field observations and complete an ecological study of the school and an in-depth profile of a student.
 Candidates also assist with small group instruction and conduct guided reading.
 During the second and third semesters, candidates participate more actively in planning, delivering and assessing the effectiveness of instruction in the core academic areas and in adapting instruction to meet individual student needs.